 “Zoom fatigue” is a genuine phenomenon.
 Remote employees can easily experience burnout by sitting in front of their computer screen day in and day out.
 Remote workers might not take needed breaks throughout the day.
 They will lose motivation, and their productivity will start to slip as a result.

-The work from home (WFH) model has its unique advantages and drawbacks.
-In a post-COVID world, we'll likely see more business organizations choose to implement this option moving forward.
-After all, apart from the benefits discussed above, working from home reduces office costs, mitigates the potential for spreading any contagious disease (not just coronavirus), and allows employees to keep working despite inclement weather.
+It’s clear the work-from-home model has unique advantages and drawbacks.
+And as time goes on, we'll likely see more business organizations choose to implement this option moving forward.
+After all, in addition to the benefits listed above, working from home…

-In time, WFH may very well become the “new normal” for the corporate world.
+In time, remote or hybrid work may very well become the “new normal” for the corporate world.
 Until then, remote employees will continue to navigate the challenges of their situation successfully, strive for an acceptable balance between their home life and work life, and perform their duties at a high level.
-Our employees have been navigating the challenges with working from home for a decade—and they’ve proven it’s possible.
+Our own employees have been navigating the challenges of working from home for a decade—and they’ve proven it’s possible.